molly/blog/_posts/2015-03-15-what-is-a-twitter-bot.md

 author: Molly White
 publication-date: 2015-03-15
 comments: true
+custom_excerpt: "The first of a two-part series on Twitter bots, in which I explain what Twitter bots are and show some examples."
 ---
 <em>This is the first of a two-part series on Twitter bots.
 This covers what they are and some examples.
 The [next post]({{ site.baseurl }}{% post_url 2015-03-18-how-to-create-a-twitter-bot %}) discusses how to create them.</em>